 (Quebec, Colorado, New York Rangers, St. Louis)

 Gusarov was another Soviet-era player who made the jump to the NHL in his late-20s.
-He would join the Nordiques in 1990-91, and remained with the franchise on into the 2000-01 season.
-Possessing a touch of offense to his game, Gusarov was also very tough and was instrumental to the Avalanche during their rivalry years with Detroit.
-He would help the Avs win the Cup in 1995-96.
+He joined the Nordiques in 1990-91, and remained with the franchise on into the 2000-01 season.
+He had a touch of offense to his game, was a very tough player, and was instrumental to the Avalanche during their rivalry years with Detroit.
+He helped the Avs win the Cup in 1995-96.

 31. Sergei Samsonov

 After potting 22 goals for the Bruins in 1997-98, Samsonov was named the NHL’s Rookie of the Year.
 He ended up scoring at least 19 goals for the next four seasons after that, and helped the Edmonton Oilers reach the Stanley Cup Final in 2005-06, after coming over in a trade from Boston.
 He recorded 235 goals across 13 seasons.

 30. Alexander Radulov